 Some of these links are partner links, and support this blog.
 Yes, that means that some of these are affiliates.
-The commissions that I earn when you make a purchase at one of these great websites help keep the servers running, the apps spinning, and the posts flowing.
+The commissions that I earn when you make a purchase at one of these great websites help keep the servers running, my team going, and the posts flowing.
 By clicking on them, you support Culture With Travel.
 Enjoy!

 PoliLingua.
 Interested in global language services, including translation, voice-overs or more?
 Be sure to check out these translation services!

 All Things Booking

 Personalized Itineraries through Fuzzy Compass.
 Headed on a trip and want 1:1 personalized advice?
 I offer consulting services, so whether you need to plan a 7-day vacation or just want to know how to spend an afternoon in NY, visit this link and get my help!

 AirBnB.
 I’ve used Airbnb for domestic and international travel, and love the opportunity to rent a local’s room and really immerse myself in the culture.
 To me, it feels like “home away from home,” as your stay can give you access to a kitchen, an outdoor area, and other amenities depending on where you book!
 Get 20% off your first stay

 Priceline.
 Priceline’s famous “Name Your Own Price” tool can get you some legendary deals, as long as you are not too picky about the details.
 It is especially great for rental cars at the airport.
 Visit Priceline to get rental cars, hotels and more.